sjfandrews/MitoImputePrep/READMEs/ADNI_Imputation_Analysis_README.txt

 /MitoImputePrep/scripts/PYTHON/fix_vcf_names.py
 This file takes in a VCF file and fixes the names of the samples in the header.
-This is done so that the same ADNI1 and ADNI3 sample can be directly compared later.
+This is done so that the same ADNI1 and ADNI3 samples can be directly and easily compared later.
-This script takes 3 arguments: --vcf_file, --out_file, --csv_file, --verbose.
+This script takes 4 arguments: --vcf_file, --out_file, --csv_file, --verbose.
 --vcf_file is the input VCF file.
 --out_file is the output VCF file with the sample names fixed.
 --csv_file is the csv file containing file names and comparisons.